institut-de-genomique/BoardION/docs/usage.md

 docker pull rdbioseq/boardion
 ```

-This image need to have access to 2 folders, the first one contains the input datas (sequencing summary file and final summary) and the second one is intially empty and will contain the output of the preprocessing program.
+This image need to have access to 2 folders (absolute path), the first one contains the input datas (sequencing summary file and final summary) and the second one is intially empty and will contain the output of the preprocessing program.

 ```
-docker run -it -p 80:80 -v input/folder/:/usr/local/src/data:z -v stat/folder/:/usr/local/src/stat:z rdbioseq/boardion:latest -d 600 -f 5 -p 80
+docker run -it -p 80:80 -v /inputfolder/:/usr/local/src/data:z -v /statfolder/:/usr/local/src/stat:z rdbioseq/boardion:latest -d 600 -f 5 -p 80
 ```

 Here are the options you can set for the docker entrypoint: